lxd98/Giraffe_documentation/docs/source/index.rst

 ``--binsize``

-​ The reference will be split into bins for calculating GC content and sequencing depth.
+​ The reference will be split into bins to calculate GC content and sequencing depth.
 The default value is 1 kb.

 ``--plot``